Nunavik: Ethnicity

+The villages of Nunavik are populated predominately by Inuit.
 In 2019, a scientific study by researchers from the Montreal Neurological Institute and Hospital of the McGill University found that the Nunavik Inuit are genetically distinct from any other known population.
 They possess distinct genetic signatures in pathways linked to lipid metabolism, allowing them to adjust to higher-fat diets and the extreme temperature of the Canadian Arctic.
 Geographically isolated populations often develop unique genetic traits that result from their successful adaptation to specific environments.
 Their closest relatives are the Paleo-Eskimos, a people that inhabited the Arctic before the Inuit.